-Studies have shown that following the Mediterranean diet has many health benefits, especially when combined with exercise.
-It can help you lose weight and control your blood pressure, blood sugar and cholesterol levels.
-In older adults, it can help slow cognitive decline (when your brain doesn’t work as well as it used to).
-Following the Mediterranean diet also protects against some chronic diseases, including the following:
+Studies show that the Mediterranean diet has many health benefits.
+These are greater when combined with exercise.
+The diet can help you lose or maintain weight.
+It also helps to manage your blood pressure, blood sugar, and cholesterol levels.
+In older adults, it can improve your brain function.
+Following the Mediterranean diet may also protect against some chronic diseases, such as:

 - Alzheimer’s disease

-There are some easy ways to incorporate the Mediterranean diet into your lifestyle.
+You can integrate the Mediterranean diet into your lifestyle.
 Try some of the tips below.
-If you have questions, talk to your family doctor.
+Talk to your doctor or a dietician if you have questions.

-- Make vegetables, fruits and whole grains the foundation of your meals.
-These foods should make up the majority of your meals.
-Choose a wide variety of fruits and vegetables, and prepare them simply.
-For example, roast your vegetables in the oven or sauté them in olive oil instead of butter.
-Switch to whole-grain breads, cereals and pastas.
-Try different whole grains, such as brown rice, quinoa and millet.
+- Make vegetables, fruits, and whole grains the base of your meals.
+Your meals should center around these foods.
+Choose a wide mix of fruits and vegetables, and prepare them in simple ways.
+For example, you can roast your vegetables in the oven.
+If you sauté them, use olive oil instead of butter.
+Switch to whole-grain breads, pastas, and cereals.
+Try different whole grains, such as brown rice, quinoa, and millet.

 - Use unsaturated fats instead of saturated fats.
 Make good choices about which fats you eat.
-When cooking, choose unsaturated fats, such as olive oil and canola oil.
-Limit your intake of saturated fats, such as those found in butter and whole-milk dairy products, margarine, palm oil and coconut oil.
-Try to limit how much dairy you eat, and choose low-fat dairy products.
+When cooking, choose unsaturated fats, such as olive or canola oil.
+Limit your intake of saturated fats, such as butter, margarine, and coconut oil.
+Choose low-fat dairy products.

 - Choose fresh, healthy snacks.
-For a snack, eat a small handful of walnuts, cashews, almonds or pistachios.
-Nuts are a good source of unsaturated fat.
-Spread some all-natural peanut butter or hummus on a slice of whole-grain bread.
-Cut up fresh vegetables and dip them in hummus or an olive-oil-based vinaigrette instead of sour cream or cheese dip.
+Nuts are good snacks and a natural source of unsaturated fat.
+Eat a small handful of walnuts, cashews, almonds, or pistachios.
+Spread some all-natural peanut butter (with no added sugar or fillers) on a slice of whole-grain bread.
+Fresh vegetables are another good option.
+Eat them with hummus or olive oil instead of sour cream or cheese.

-- Get most of your protein from plant sources, poultry and fish.
-During the week, try eating mostly vegetarian meals that combine lentils, beans or chickpeas with whole grains and vegetables.
-Once or twice a week, bake or grill fish, such as tuna, salmon, trout, mackerel or herring.
+- Get most of your protein from plant sources, poultry, and fish.
+During the week, try eating mostly vegetarian meals.
+You can combine lentils, beans, or chickpeas with whole grains and vegetables.
+Once or twice a week, bake or grill fish, such as salmon, trout, or tuna.
 When you eat meat, choose poultry instead of red meat.
-Keep your portions at 3 oz. to 5 oz. (the size of a deck of cards).
-Avoid red meat, sausage, bacon and other high-fat meats.
+Keep your portions at 3 to 5 oz. (the size of a deck of cards).
+Avoid red meat, sausage, bacon, and other high-fat meats.

 - Raise a glass.
-The Mediterranean diet allows for a moderate amount of wine on a regular basis.
+On the Mediterranean diet, you can consume a moderate amount of wine.
 Red wine may have more health benefits than white wine.
-Women (or men over age 65) can drink up to 1 glass of wine a day, and men under age 65 can have up to 2 glasses a day.
+Women (or men over age 65) can drink up to 1 glass of wine a day.
+Men under age 65 can have up to 2 glasses a day.
 Drinking more than this can increase your risk of health problems.
-If you are not able to limit how much you drink, or if you have a personal or family history of alcohol abuse, you should not drink alcohol at all.

 - Limit sweets.
-Try to reduce your intake of regular soda, sweetened cereals or granola bars, and desserts to once or twice a week.
-Instead, if you need something sweet, try eating a piece of fresh, dried or baked fruit.
+Try to reduce your intake of soda, sweetened cereals, granola bars, and desserts.
+You only should consume these once or twice a week.
+Instead, if you have a sweet tooth, try eating a piece of fresh, dried, or baked fruit.

 - Stay active.
-Remember, exercise helps boost the health benefits of the Mediterranean diet.
-Try to work up to at least 30 minutes of moderate exercise 5 days a week.
+Remember, exercise helps boost the effects of the Mediterranean diet.
+Try to get at least 30 minutes of moderate exercise 5 days a week.
+A moderate exercise raises your heart rate and makes you break a sweat.
 Pick something that you enjoy.
-Walking, hiking, swimming or riding a bike are all good options.
+Walking, hiking, swimming, and riding a bike are good options.